Board of Directors of HCF North America

 Debbas Architecture is an award winning Architectural firm with projects spanning many countries and cultures.
 Charles Debbas established Debbas Architecture in Berkeley California in 1989 quickly carving a niche as an architect whose work is fluid, well proportioned and non-traditional.
 In addition to his devotion to his Architectural practice, Charles teaches Architecture and lectures at Stanford University and continues to reinvent a wide range of product designs.

 Laetitia Hatem, member

-Laetitia is a psychology student at the American University of Beirut.
+Laetitia holds a Masters degree from IE Business School, and a Bachelor’s in Psychology from the American University of Beirut.
 Well travelled and fluent in several languages, Laetitia has already gained experience in charity work by getting herself involved in fund-raising events and by providing field support to children in the context of PHF’s programs in Lebanon.
-Following her recovering from a spinal cord injury, Laetitia played a major role in convincing the Board of Directors of the foundation to establish a program for children rehabilitation; she also wish to make use of her own experience for the benefit of those who may come to suffer from a handicap in their own lives.
+Following her recovering from a spinal cord injury, Laetitia played a major role in convincing the Board of Directors of the foundation to establish a program for children rehabilitation; she also wishes to make use of her own experience for the benefit of those who may come to suffer from a handicap in their own lives.